godwins3/godwins3/Readme.md

 ### Hi there 👋

 - 👨🏾‍💻 Currently working on  Kotlin and Python.
+- 💻 Currently learning Javascript
-- 🤔 I’m looking for help with Jetpack Compose
+- 🤔 I’m looking for help with Jetpack Compose and machine learning with python
 - ✌🏾 Looking forward opportunities and collaboration related with other android app development.
-- 📫 I'm available to answer your android related questions on any platform.
+- 📫 I'm available to answer your python related questions on any platform.

 ![github](https://img.shields.io/github/followers/godwins3?style=plastic)
 ![visitors](https://visitor-badge.glitch.me/badge?page_id=page.id)